 The Aphasia Center of California provides unique opportunities for stroke survivors and their families to come together for support and life-enhancing communication services.
 We address unmet needs and gaps in services, yet do not receive any federal, state or insurance funding for ongoing aphasia services.

-We rely on the generosity of donors, volunteers, and sponsors to offer the critical support that stroke survivors with aphasia need and deserve, and to continue our work into perpetuity.
+We rely on the generosity of donors, volunteers, and sponsors to offer the critical support that survivors of stroke and brain injury with aphasia need and deserve, and to continue our work into perpetuity.

 There are many ways to support us!